Driving in Japan?

 It is said that the style of driving in Japan is both chaotic and very polite.
 This is not always true, and it is best to find out how you fit into local traffic by simply staying on the defensive and using extreme caution.
 Japanese roads are also rather narrow.
 It may be often the case that one almost has to drive in the ditch to avoid a head-on collision with an oncoming car.

-There are over 1.2 million kilometers of roads in Japan, about 7,500 of which are expressways.
+There are over 1.2 million kilometers of roads in Japan, about 8,000 of which are expressways.
 As Japan is technologically very advanced, most national roads and expressways have electronic speed limit and notice signs.
-They keep you up-to-date on congestions and accidents, two of the daily side effects of driving in Japan.
+They keep you up to date on traffic congestion and accidents, two of the daily side effects of driving in Japan.

 Japan has an excellent network of national expressways which crisscross the islands.
 Since the expressways were largely built on debt, they are now toll roads.
 This helps to regain construction costs little by little through contributions from motorists.